TursunboyevJahongir/SiteLawMVC/README.md

 # Law site in MVC

-Create a site from scratch with in the form of MVC
+Buld a site from scratch with in the form of MVC

 ![N|Solid](https://github.com/TursunboyevJahongir/SiteLowMVC/blob/master/assets/img/001.jpg?raw=true)